 Us

 Mezcouting is a small Mexican and American team with backgrounds in traditional mezcal, graphic design, language arts, food systems, and sustainable community development.
 Mezcouting was created in 2016 to bring those curious about the culture, history, and gastronomy surrounding straight to the source of traditional mezcal in Oaxaca through intimate and personal experiences.
-We have spent the last 10 plus years scouting and creating unique experiences in the heart of mezcal country to ensure that your trip to Oaxaca is unforgettable!
+We have been scouting and creating unique experiences in the heart of mezcal country for over 10 years to ensure that your trip to Oaxaca is unforgettable!

-We work with 24 families in 11 commuities the state of Oaxaca; our community partners are long time friends and often relatives of ours.
-Our experiences promote rural and sustainable tourism, generating economic opportunity for the people of the regions in which we work, many of whom have had to migrate to other regions to find work in the past.
+We work with 34 families in 14 commuities the state of Oaxaca; our community partners are long time friends and often relatives of ours.
+Our co-founder Marco and guide Daisy have family roots in Oaxaca and we are lucky to call their families community partners.
+Our experiences promote rural and economically sustainable tourism, generating economic opportunity for the people of the regions in which we work, many of whom have had to migrate to other regions to find work in the past.
 We believe in wage equality and compensate ourselves and community partners for our time at an equal rate of least 4 times the Mexican minimum wage per hour.
+We value the time and expertise of community partners and pay everyone we visit for their time as well as materials used during the experience.
+Therefore we never accept comissions from our hosts and visitors are not expected to buy anything from our community partners as a form of compensation.

 You